jhwatrous/jhwatrous.github.io/books-and-courses.md

 ### Archival material

-This book grew out of course notes I developed for a course with a similar name that I taught many times at the University of Waterloo.
-I recommend the book over the course notes, but if you're looking for the lecture notes specifically they are available as a single document (197 pages) [[pdf]]({{ 'TQI-notes.pdf' | relative_url }})
+This book grew out of lecture notes for a course having a similar name that I taught many times at the University of Waterloo.
+I strongly recommend the book over the course notes, but if you're looking for the lecture notes specifically they are available here as a single document (197 pages). [[pdf]]({{ 'TQI-notes.pdf' | relative_url }})

 {% endcapture %}